pmean/classes/software-engineering/src/grading-rubric.md

 title: General grading rubric
 ---

+For more details about the items listed below, please see my [programming expectations handout][pro1].

 + Filename (2 points)
   + Poor (0 points): Missing two or more required elements
   + Fair (1 point): Missing only one required element